SCALEit-eG/scaleit-interfaces-specification/Semantics/README.md

 \<PreTopic\> ::= enterprise/workCenter/station/controlDevice/fieldDevice \
 <PostTopic\> ::= \<dataCategory\>/\<dataSubCategory\>

+**Note**: The parts in "enterprise/workCenter/station/controlDevice/fieldDevice" should be replaced with the concrete entities.

 ### Further

 - Completely different aspects are considered in 1.0.0 e.g. topology between assets for asset hierarchies or bill of material, nameplate etc.